pablouser1/aio-github-card/README.md

 You don't have to do anything more

 ### Nginx
-Add the following to your config (you can modify the trakt-card part if you have or not a subdir):
+Add the following to your config (you can modify the aio-card part if you have or not a subdir):
 ```
-location /trakt-card {
+location /aio-card {
-    return 302 $scheme://$host/trakt-card/;
+  return 302 $scheme://$host/aio-card/;
 }

-location /trakt-card/ {
+location /aio-card/ {
-    try_files $uri $uri/ /trakt-card/api/index.php?$query_string;
+    try_files $uri $uri/ /aio-card/api/index.php?$query_string;
 }

-location /trakt-card/.env {
+location /aio-card/.env {
   deny all;
   return 404;
 }
 ```